steffenmueller4/steffenmueller4.github.io/_posts/2021-05-16-overview-of-architecture-review-processes.md

   1. The review team which consists of experts assembled for the review on the basis of their expertise, their independence from the specific project, and their ability to conduct themselves appropriately in a potentially difficult interpersonal situation.
   1. The Architecture Review Board (ARB) which is a standing team that oversees the review process and its effect on the organization.

-Moreover, the project team and the ARB have further roles in the overall process.
+Moreover, there are further roles in the overall process - depending on the size of the enterprise and if these roles are required:
-The project team has the roles:
-  1. The review client who is often the project team.
+  1. There is a review client which is often the project team.
 The review client pays for the development or is the architecture review’s sponsor.
   1. The project members who present the architecture to the review team in the process.
   1. The project management encompasses all the managers responsible for the project’s success.

-The ARB has the roles:
   1. The review angel is selected by the ARB being responsible to work with the project team addressing any organizational or political issues that may arise.
   1. The ARB chair is the architecture review process advocate.
 The ARB chair is responsible for ensuring the effectiveness of the review.

 ### Process

+The overall review process bases on a few general principles such as that a clearly defined problem statement as the basis of the architecture, reviews are open processes, and companies conduct reviews for the project’s benefit (see also: {% cite Maranzano2005 %} for the full list of five principles).

 The review process follows roughly four phases.
 The specific implementation may vary.
   1. Screening Phase: The project team requests a review.
 The project staff and ARB review the request to determine whether a review would benefit the project.
-If they recommend a review, the ARB selects a "review angel" (supporter for the project team in cases of issues political issues, etc. that may arise during the review) to oversee the project’s review process.
+If a review should be conducted, the ARB selects a review angel (see also: previous section) to oversee the project’s review process.
-  1. Preparation Phase: The ARB selects a "review team", including a "review leader", and works with the project to determine the number of reviews and the initial review’s date and agenda.
-The staff, project team, review leader, and review angel verify that the project has an adequately clear problem statement and appropriate documentation.
+  1. Preparation Phase: The ARB selects a review team and a review leader.
+Togehter with the project team, they determine the number of reviews and the initial review’s date and agenda.
+The review team, project team, review leader, and review angel verify that the project that should be reviewed has a clearly defined problem statement driving the architecture and an appropriate documentation as a basis for the review.
-  1. Review Meeting Phase: During the review, the project team presents its problem statement and outlines how the proposed architecture solves it.
-The reviewers ask questions and record issues they believe could make the project an incomplete or inadequate solution to the problem.
-Finally, a report is generated and presented to the project team.
+  1. Review Meeting Phase: During the review, the members of the project present the mentioned problem statement and how the proposed architecture solves it.
+The reviewers ask further questions in order to figure out issues they believe could make the project an incomplete or inadequate solution to the problem.
+Finally, the review team meets privately and generates a report.
+The report is presented to the project team.
 Furthermore, management alerts can be raised, etc.
-  1. Follow-Up Phase: The review team delivers a report with the review’s findings to the project team within 15 days of the review.
+  1. Follow-Up Phase: The review team delivers the report with the review’s findings to the project team within certain time frame such as 15 days after the review meetings are done.
 The project team (and, if a management alert has been raised, the management) must respond within two weeks.

+For more details, we refer to {% cite Maranzano2005 %}.

 ### Artifacts